 Fostering - Various types of Foster Care

-Different people will be able to offer different amounts of time to fostering and there are many different types of fostering that you can provide and that can fit in to your lifestyle.
+Different people will be able to commit to varying amounts of time to fostering and there are different types of fostering that you can provide and that can fit in to your lifestyle.

 A number of children and young people need foster care for short periods.
 An example of when this can happen is if a parent or relative is ill or taken into custody or there has been a death in the family.
-In these cases social services are asked to assist the family for a short period of time.
-As a short-term Foster Carer you will provide a safe and secure home environment for the child and working closely with birth families and Children's Services to secure their future, ideally back at home.
+In these cases the local authority are asked to assist the family for a short period of time.
+As a Foster Carer you will provide a safe and secure home environment for the child and working closely with birth families and Children's Services to secure their future, ideally back at home.

 If you have the room and the time for more than one child we often have a great need for Foster Carers who can provide a home for sibling groups.
 When children and young people experience difficulties and problems in their lives their siblings can help in providing comfort, love and stability.
 If you can foster brothers and sisters, you'll be helping us by the positive option of keeping these children together.